-12.3 CAN Bus Trigger and Decode
+12.3 CAN (FD) Bus Trigger and Decode

-For correctly decoding CAN bus data and making trigger stable, the bus configuration, trigger mode set and trigger level need to be adjusted.
+MDO series support CAN bus, CAN FD bus trigger and decode.
+For correctly decoding bus data and making trigger stable, the bus configuration, trigger mode set and trigger level need to be adjusted.